The NIC was established as an Executive Agency of HM Treasury on 24 January 2017.

 The NIC’s Chief Executive is responsible for managing the NIC with oversight from the Oversight Board and is Accounting Officer for the agency.

-The Chief Executive is supported by a Senior Management Team comprising the Chief Economist and Policy and Engagement Director, which provides day-to-day oversight of the NIC staff’s activities.
+The Chief Executive is supported by a Senior Management Team comprising the Chief Economist, the Chief Operating Officer and Policy and Engagement Director.
+This group meets regularly and provides day-to-day oversight of the NIC staff’s activities.

 Resources and Corporate Plan